-Measurements on the moment magnitude scale are determined using a complex mathematical formula to convert motion recorded with a seismometer into a magnitude number that represents the amount of energy released during an earthquake.
+Measurements on the moment magnitude scale are determined using a complex mathematical formula to convert motion recorded with a seismometer into a magnitude number that represents the amount of energy released during an earthquake.13

 This method suffered from being only used in California and measuring earthquakes within only 370 miles from seismometers.
-Today, the Moment Magnitude Scale method is used and it works by measuring the movement of the rock along the fault.
-The classes of earthquake magnitude are presented in Figure 5.
+Today, the Moment Magnitude Scale method is used and it works by measuring the movement of the rock along the fault.14 The classes of earthquake magnitude are presented in Figure 5.14 intensity values, ranging from the highest in the epicenter area to zero at a distance from the epicenter.